dokerplp/abit-vt-bot/README.md

 # abit-vt-dokerplp by [@dokerplp](https://github.com/dokerplp)

-This dokerplp.dokerplp.bot created for enrollees of ITMO VT.
+This bot created for enrollees of ITMO VT.

 ## Project Info